biaslyze-dev/biaslyze/docs/sources/biaslyze/concept_class.md

 ```

 ---
-Returns the keyword text in the style of the given token.
+Return the keyword text in the style of the given token.

 Uses the shape of the token to determine the style.